 - Review your list.
 Go over your list of questions, concerns and information you would like to share. - Take notes.
 Have a notebook and pen to take notes.1 - Audio-record the meeting.1 This allows you to review the information later and ensure you did not miss any important details.
 Explain to the treatment team member your reason for wanting to record the meeting, and request permission before recording.1 - Let the provider know you created an agenda.
 Bring a copy for the provider and try to keep the information to one page.
 Share it at the start of the appointment.
-How does this agenda align with the provider's goals for the meeting? - Have a trusted person join the appointment.1 Not only can this person help to relay information and observations during the appointment, but they can serve as an advocate.
+How does this agenda align with the provider's goals for the meeting? - Have a trusted loved one join the appointment.1 It can be very helpful to have another set of ears when meeting with a provider.
+Not only can this person help to relay information and observations during the appointment, but they can serve as an advocate.
 They can also be a helpful source of information following the appointment to ensure no one missed or misheard important information. - Be respectful but persistent when sharing or gathering information.
-Do not be afraid to advocate for yourself or your loved one.
+Do not be afraid to advocate for yourself or your family member or friend.
 Get involved in developing the treatment plan and goals.
 Share information and observations.
 Ask about new treatments that may be available.3

-Deegan, P. (n.d.)
+1Deegan, P. (n.d.)
 Reclaiming your power during medication appointments with your psychiatrist.
 Retrieved October 12, 2020, from power2u.org/reclaiming-your-power-during-medication-appointments-with-your-psychiatrist/.